 Specialised and Intensive Services (SIS)

-Advance Diversity Services (ADS) offers Specialised and Intensive Services (SIS) short-term support (up to six months) to help humanitarian entrants and other visa holders access services and develop skills to manage complex and critical needs independently.
+Advance Diversity Services offers short-term support (up to six months) for eligible humanitarian entrants and other visa holders with complex needs, to access services and develop skills to manage intense and critical needs independently.
 Services are offered to clients who live/work/study in the St George and Sutherland Shire areas.

 Who’s eligible for SIS?

 People holding one of the following visas may be eligible to receive SIS: